4ra-BB/football-load-analytics/README.md

 populated in PostgreSQL (Supabase) and exported to CSV; the app reads the CSVs so that the public demo needs no credentials.

 ---

-## Architecture

-The calculation modules take DataFrames and return DataFrames.
-They never print, never plot, and never import Streamlit.
-Figure generation returns Matplotlib objects without displaying them, and the caller decides whether they go to the screen or into a PDF.

-This is what allows the same code to serve the interactive app and the PDF reports without duplication, and it is why swapping the data source from Google Sheets to CSV touched exactly one module.

----